 The Best of the West Algarve

-The West Algarve has nationally protected nature reserves, pristine beaches, wild coastlines, jagged cliffs, and is home to Europe’s most southwestern point, Cabo de São Vicente (Cape St Vincent), in Sagres.
+The West Algarve has protected nature reserves, pristine beaches, wild coastlines, jagged cliffs, and is home to Europe’s most southwestern point, Cabo de São Vicente (Cape St Vincent), in Sagres.

 We’ll take you to explore also the countryside and the stunning mountain of Foia crowning the beautiful region of Monchique.
 This small town is known as the 'garden of the Algarve', because of its lush vegetation, where you can grow just about anything!